ddev/ddev/docs/content/users/usage/troubleshooting.md

 !!!tip "DDEV_DEBUG and DDEV_VERBOSE Environment Variables"

     You can `export DDEV_DEBUG=true` to get more output from DDEV when it's executing any command.

-In rare cases even `export DDEV_VERBOSE=true` may give you useful information, but it's mostly valuable to developers, as it's very verbose.
+    `export DDEV_VERBOSE=true` may also give you useful information, but it's mostly valuable to DDEV developers, as it's very verbose.
+However, it outputs complete information about the Dockerfile build stage of `ddev start`, so can help when debugging Dockerfile problems.

 !!!tip "Using DDEV with Other Development Environments"